neonevm/neon-evm.docs/docs/architecture/core_aspects/proof-of-stake.md

 ## The PoS concept

-* The **PoS** concept states that a person can mine or verify block transactions depending on how many coins he holds; this means that the more coins a miner owns, the more mining power he has.
+* The **PoS** concept states that people can mine or verify block transactions depending on how many coins they hold.
+This means that the more coins miners own, the more mining power they have.
-* The probability of checking a new block is determined by how large the share that a person holds.
+* The probability of checking a new block is determined by how large of a share that a person holds.
 * Validators do not receive block rewards; instead, they take network commission as their reward.
 * Unlike **PoW**, **PoS** systems can be more cost-effective and efficient, but less decentralized.